-99324 Domiciliary or rest home visit for the evaluation and management of a 8.00 new patient, which requires these three key components: a problem focused history, a problem focused examination, and medical decision making that is straightforward.
-Usually, the presenting problem(s) are of low severity.
-Physicians typically spend 20 minutes with the patient and/or family or caregiver.
-99325 Domiciliary or rest home visit for the evaluation and management of a 8.00 new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity.
-Usually, the presenting problem(s) are of moderate severity.
-Physicians typically spend 30 minutes with the patient and/or family or caregiver.
-99326 Domiciliary or rest home visit for the evaluation and management of a 8.00 new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity.
-Usually, the presenting problem(s) are of moderate to high complexity.
-Physicians typically spend 45 minutes with the patient and/or family or caregiver.
+- 99326 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high complexity.
+Practitioners typically spend 45 minutes with the patient and/or family or caregiver. - 99327 Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity.

+Usually, the presenting problem(s) are of moderate to high severity.
+Practitioners typically spend 60 minutes with the patient and/or family or caregiver.

+Domiciliary or rest home visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.

+Usually, the patient is unstable or has developed a significant new problem requiring immediate physician attention.
+Practitioners typically spend 75 minutes with the patient and/or family or caregiver.